Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/docs/continuous_delivery.md

 Inside the `fetch_credentials` private lane, replace the repository url with the one matching your distribution repository.
 The url should be in the format allowing repository cloning using access tokens.
 Check [this article][clone_github_repo_with_access_token] on how to setup and clone a github repository using an access token.

+### Github pipeline

+If created with the `--cicd=github` flag, the generated project contains two reusable github workflows (one for building the iOS app and one for the Android one) and an example workflow which is run every time a tag with a specific name is pushed in your github repository.

+If you haven't created an access token for your distribution repository in Github [using this guide][clone_github_repo_with_access_token], do so and take note of it.

+Access the `Actions secrets and variables` within the settings page of your Github repository.
+There you should define two repository secrets with the same values as in the local environments:
+- `CREDENTIAL_REPOSITORY_ACCESS_SECRET`: access token used for fetching the contents of the distribution repository
+- `CREDENTIAL_ENCRYPTION_PASSWORD`: password used for encrypting/decrypting content from the distribution repository

+Within the `{project_root}/.github/workflows/build_and_deploy_app.yaml` file the default configuration builds the app and deploys it to the respective stores.
+If you do not want to deploy your app after the build succeeds, change the `publish_to_store` variable within the respective jobs to `false` and commit the new changes.

+In order to trigger a new build, push a new tag to the repository in one of the following formats:
+`production-v1.2.3+45` or `my_awesome_tag_name-development-v1.2.3+45`.

+Make sure you name the tag properly.
+The tag should contain the following parts in the specified order:
+- (optional) custom tag name ending in a dash (`-`)
+- flavor name (`develop`,`sit`,`uat`,`production`) ending in a dash (`-`)
+- build version prefixed with a `v`
+- build number prefixed with a `+`

+The `build_and_deploy_android` job is ran on `ubuntu-latest` runners, while the `build_and_deploy_ios` job uses `macos-latest` runners.
+All jobs are ran on standard Github-hosted runners with the usual [usage limits][github_actions_usage_limits].

+Once the apps are successfully built and signed, a `deployment.yaml` file along with the platform specific artifacts (`.aab` for Android, `.ipa` for iOS) will be generated.
+The `deployment.yaml` contains necessary details used for deploying the app.
+The `deployment.yaml` and the artifacts can be downloaded from the completed Github action from the Actions tab.
+In case of deploying the apps to the respective stores manually using the downloaded artifacts, please check the `Local distribution` section below.

+> [!NOTE]
+> Once the github build is successfully done, two deployment files will be available: `android-deployment.yaml` and `ios-deployment.yaml`.
+Before you manually distribute artifacts for respective platforms, make sure to rename the deployment files to `deployment.yaml`.

 ### Local distribution